muratk3n/thirdwave/en/README.md

 Twitter checkmark), then while listening to a song (downloaded from
 .. wherever), if liked, u send small payment to just a name.
 Bee Gees?
 Weekend?
 Send it to that name and it gets routed to the artist.
-Or even send it to a work (a song, or movie, and payment gets divided up automatically behind the scenes according to a formula.
+Or even send it to a work (a song, or a movie), and payment gets divided up automatically behind the scenes according to a formula.

 ---